nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 Examples:
-- `unmark 1` will mark the 1st student as absent.
+- `unmark 1` will mark the first student as absent.
 - `unmark 2,3,4` will mark the 2nd, 3rd and 4th students as absent.